Holacracy Raidboxes

 Not in the mood for work – the reason for the radical cut

 If you ask your friends how things are going at work, three out of five are probably pretty unhappy.
-The source of the dissatisfaction is usually easy to identify if you listen carefully: everyone is annoyed by their superiors.
-Incidentally, the two satisfied people are usually managers themselves 😉.
+The source of the dissatisfaction can usually be quickly identified if you listen carefully: everyone is annoyed by their superiors.
+Incidentally, the two satisfied people are usually managers themselves 😉

-This subjective impression is confirmed when you look at the results of the Gallup Study 2016: 85% of Germans don't like going to work and usually just do their work by the book.
+This subjective impression is confirmed when you look at the results of the Gallup Study 2016: 85 per cent of Germans don’t like going to work and usually just do their work by the book.
 And as the study has been collecting the same data for decades, it is easy to see that this fact has hardly changed in the past.

-A long-term comparison of the so-called Engagement Index shows that the number of highly motivated employees in particular remains relatively stable.
-In contrast, the number of people who tend to work to rule and those who have already "internally quit" fluctuates.
-This means that the proportion of employees who are dissatisfied to dissatisfied is consistently high at around 85% (source: Gallup, 2016).
+A long-term comparison of the so-called Engagement Index shows that the number of highly motivated employees in particular remains comparatively stable.
+In contrast, the number of people who tend to work to rule and those who have already “internally quit” fluctuates.
+This means that the proportion of employees who are less satisfied to dissatisfied remains consistently high at around 85 per cent (source: Gallup, 2016).

 None of these findings are new and have been proven many times by science.
-It is not for nothing that leadership training courses have been around for ages, which are designed to remedy precisely such problems.
+It is not for nothing that leadership training programmes have been around for ages that are designed to remedy precisely such problems.
 However, in my opinion, such training can only alleviate the symptoms of a problem that can be found at a structural level.
 It is caused by the way many people work today.

 Today’s managers – always in close combat mode

-If you delve a little deeper into management theories, you will find that there are three types of leadership: dialogical, structural and cultural leadership.
-Dialogic leadership describes direct interaction between superiors and employees.
-Leading and maintaining dialog in this form of leadership is a major drain on resources.
+If you delve a little deeper into management theories, you will find that there are three types of leadership: dialogue-based, structural and cultural leadership.
+Dialogue-based leadership describes direct interaction between superiors and employees.
+Leading and maintaining dialogue is a major drain on resources in this form of leadership.
 In my experience, this is where leadership training often starts.
 However, direct interaction becomes less and less important when structural and cultural leadership are perfected.

 Structural leadership, on the other hand, refers to everything that does not require direct interaction.
 This includes general, documented work instructions, but above all rules and the structure of the company itself.
-For example, if the management of a call center decides to grant employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.
+For example, if the management of a call centre decides to grant employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organisation more decentralised.

 Cultural leadership means creating values and visions according to which the company and its employees act.
 The culture of a company determines, among other things, which employees are selected.
 For example, if a company sets the value of transparency as a guiding principle (as Buffer does), then a team member who refuses to disclose their salary will have little chance in the company.